ullahsamee/rifdock/README.md

 ***Modifying***

-RifDock is licenced under the <insert license here file>.
-We only ask that if you update RifDock to build against a new version of Rosetta, that you branch (or tag or something else) a snapshot and edit this wiki so that others can build against a known-good version of rosetta.
+RifDock is licenced under the Apache 2 License which can be found at rifdock/LICENSE.